openqasm/openqasm/source/language/openpulse.rst

 .. code-block:: javascript

-   // Example 1: Shift phase of the "drive" frame by pi/4, eg. an rz gate with angle -pi/4 cal {
+   // Example 1: Shift phase of the "drive" frame by pi/4, to realize a virtual rz gate with angle -pi/4 cal {
      driveframe.phase += pi/4;
    }